Watch how high-efficiency replacement windows enhance the comfort of your home.

 Here's something you may not expect - You may not need to replace your windows after all.
 Sure that would help a bit for most homes.
 But if you want to save energy, replacing a window is not the number one place to start in 99% of cases.

-Other areas like air leaks in your homes other than the windows, duct leaks, and insulation in the right places are likely to have a far greater benefit and rate of return than replacing all your windows.
+Sealing duct work and adding more insulation in the right places will have a far greater benefit and rate of return than replacing all your windows.

 How do you know what's right for your home?
 Dr. Energy Saver can perform an energy evaluation, or energy evaluation, of your home to see what the priorities are.
 There's little sense in doing the number 6 priority work when 5 more important things go untouched.